Using FCM for Push Notifications

-Firebase Cloud Messaging is required for all managed and bare workflow Android apps made with Expo, unless you're still running your app in the Expo client.
+Firebase Cloud Messaging is required for all managed and bare workflow Android apps made with Expo, unless you're still running your app in the Expo Go app.
 To set up your Expo Android app to get push notifications using your own FCM credentials, follow this guide closely.

 Note that FCM is not currently available for Expo iOS apps.

 If you have not already created a Firebase project for your app, do so now by clicking on Add project

 In your new project console, click Add Firebase to your Android app and follow the setup steps.
 Make sure that the Android package name you enter is the same as the value of

 google-services.json file and place it in your Expo app's root directory.

 android.googleServicesFile field with the relative path to the